Voting Rights History

 own enough property to qualify, the great majority of the population is denied the vote.
-By some estimates, about 5% of the population is eligible to vote in the election of 1800.

-(Note that under the original Constitution the only Federal offices anyone could directly vote for were Congressmen (House of
+By some estimates, the percentage of the population eligible to vote in the presidential election of 1800 is no more than (Note that under the original Constitution the only Federal offices anyone could directly vote for were Congressmen (House of